-Pelagic Invertebrates Collection
+Pelagic Invertebrate Collection

 specimens.
 In addition to worldwide geographic coverage, the Collection includes the remarkable CalCOFI zooplankton time series, which has surveyed the California Current since 1949.

 Zooplankton of the San Diego Region

 This is a pictorial guide to some of the common zooplankton found in local marine waters near the coast of San Diego.
 It grew from a series of papers in the University of California Publications in Zoology published by early Scripps researchers.
 It is intended for the general public.

 The ZooDB zooplankton data module provides a queriable interface to extensive zooplankton data from the California Current System, 1951 through present.
 The plankton samples analyzed are mostly from CalCOFI

 , a long-term sampling program that continues actively today.
 Most of the data are from nighttime samples from springtime cruises in two distinct geographical areas off California: Southern California and Central California.

 BTEDB - Brinton and Townsend Euphausiid Database